pivotal/blog/content/post/react-integration-tests-with-enzyme.md

 }
 ~~~

-That was easy.
+**That was easy**.
 In the actual test we need to set up a fake server response
 with the items and wait for the app to make a HTTP request and update UI.
 ~~~JavaScript
 beforeEach(async () => {